 There may be no greater privilege as a friend than to be chosen as a bridesmaid.
 You will likely be flooded with excitement and joy, but if you have never been in a wedding, overwhelm and panic could creep in if you are not prepared.
 Wrapped into all the celebrations, there is a bit of work and financial commitment involved for anyone in a wedding party, so you will want to be well-informed of the duties at hand in order to show up as the best bridesmaid you can be.

 Here, I have put together a breakdown of a complete guide to bridesmaids’ duties before, during, and after the wedding.
-Due to be a wedding planner I have also been a bridesmaid roughly 10 times!
+Due to being a wedding planner I have also been a bridesmaid roughly 10 times!

 Before the Wedding